 - An important cause is continuous licking, picking, sucking, and biting of the lip, along with mouth breathing.

 - An over growth of the candida fungus is involved in the cause of exfoliative cheilitis.
 It is caused by Candida albicans which resides in the human body in small colonies.
+They could become reactive and start an infection.

 - HIV infection has been linked to factitious cheilitis.
 The immunodeficiency acquired by the patient makes him more susceptible to a host of diseases.